-California teachers exposed to jet fuel dump plan lawsuit
+California teachers sue after jetliner dumps fuel on schools

-LOS ANGELES (AP) — Southern California teachers plan to file a lawsuit after a commercial airliner with engine trouble dumped jet fuel over a densely populated area, including several schools, while making an emergency return to Los Angeles International Airport, their attorney said Friday.
+LOS ANGELES (AP) — Four teachers from a Los Angeles-area school sued Delta Air Lines on Friday, saying they were exposed to jet fuel when a plane with engine trouble dumped its fuel over a densely populated area, including several schools, while making an emergency return to the airport.

+At a news conference, the teachers described the fuel as drizzling down like raindrops with “overwhelming” fumes.
+They said their panicked students screamed and cried.

+“The plaintiffs could feel the fuel on their clothes, their flesh, their eyes and their skin,” said the teachers’ attorney, Gloria Allred, who noted that her firm may add teachers or students to the lawsuit.

+“Fuel penetrated their mouths and noses as well, producing a lasting and severe irritation, and a lasting and a noxious taste and smell,” Allred said.

-Nearly 60 schoolchildren and teachers were exposed to the smelly vapor Tuesday and were examined for minor skin and lung irritations.
-None were taken to a hospital at the time, Los Angeles County Fire Inspector Sky Cornell said.
-Health authorities said those affected should clean themselves with soap and water.
+Officials have said nearly 60 schoolchildren and teachers were exposed to the smelly vapor Tuesday and were examined for minor skin and lung irritations and told to wash with soap and water.
+No one was taken to a hospital.

-Attorney Gloria Allred said in a statement Friday that teachers who were exposed to the fuel are filing a lawsuit against Delta Air Lines.

-The airline did not immediately respond to an email requesting comment prior to the attorney’s planned late-morning news conference.
+The teachers said they sought medical treatment after the incident and suffered physical and emotional pain.

+The lawsuit filed in Los Angeles County Superior Court by the four teachers at Park Avenue Elementary School in Cudahy seeks unspecified damages.

+Also on Friday, the South Coast Air Quality Management District — the governmental agency that monitors air pollution for parts of Southern California —issued a violation to Delta for the fuel dump.

+The agency alleges that the fuel created a public nuisance.
+Violations can result in civil penalties or lawsuits.

-Flight 89 to Shanghai had an engine problem after takeoff and needed to quickly return, the airline said in a statement earlier this week.
-The Boeing 777-200 landed safely after circling back over Los Angeles while dumping fuel to reach a safe landing weight.
+The airline previously said Flight 89 to Shanghai had an engine problem after takeoff and needed to quickly return to Los Angeles International Airport.
+The Boeing 777-200 landed safely after circling back over Los Angeles while dumping 15,000 gallons of fuel to reach a safe landing weight.

-When a plane must turn back after takeoff, the weight of a full load of fuel carries a risk of damaging the jet during landing — which can be expensive for airlines to fix.
+The weight of a full load of fuel carries a risk of damaging a jetliner during landing — which can be expensive for an airline to fix.
 Even if there isn’t damage, airlines try to avoid overweight landings because they are required to inspect planes, which puts them out of service.

 Not much is known about the health effects of exposure to kerosene-type jet fuel, according to the federal Health and Human Services Department.
 Studies using military personnel suggest it can affect the nervous system, but that research involved people who work around jet fuel all the time.
 Rats that were fed kerosene showed no increase in tumors, the agency said in a 2017 summary.

 The flight crew radioed that the jet needed to return due to a compressor stall, a potentially serious problem.
-The pilot or co-pilot initially said a fuel dump was not needed but the aircraft later did begin releasing streams of fuel from its wings as it flew over greater Los Angeles while circling back and descending toward the airport.
+The pilot or co-pilot initially said a fuel dump was not needed but the aircraft later did begin releasing streams of fuel from its wings.

 The airline said it immediately began investigating, but no detailed information about the situation facing the pilots has been released.